fadhilx/jekyll-multi-paginate/README.md

 └── index.html
 ```

-This structure for `permalink: date`:
+This structure for not set permalink:
 ```
 _site/
 |